Aggressive Defense Against Assault Charges

 You have a legal right to defend yourself against another’s use of unlawful force.
 A person is justified in using force against another when and to the degree he reasonably believes the force is immediately necessary to protect him against the other’s use or attempted use of unlawful force.
 If self defense is raised by the evidence at trial, then the Government has the burden of disproving self defense beyond a reasonable doubt.
 In other words if the Judge or Jury has a reasonable doubt about whether or not you had the right to defense yourself, then they will find you not guilty.

 In many instances, the loser of a fight calls the police and presses charges.
 In these “mutual combat situations,” neither party should be charged with a criminal offense due to the voluntary nature of the fight.
 However, the loser of the fight generally will not characterize the fight as voluntary when he or she explains it to the police.
 In these cases, it is crucial to interview all the witnesses to the fight and get statements from them so that you’re not convicted of a crime that you didn’t commit.

 Assaultive offenses are treated seriously by Prosecutors.
 They keep in close touch of the complainants in Assault cases and take the complainant’s wishes into account in making any punishment recommendations on the case.
-If charged with Assault, you will need an aggressive lawyer like Neil Pask to fight for you.
-Call Neil at 214-360-9700 for a free consultation.
+If charged with Assault, you will need aggressive lawyers like Neil and Harrison Pask to fight for you.
+Call Pask Law at 214-360-9700 for a free consultation.